buahaha/spacemail/README.md

 Done.

 #Update#
 When updating from verions <= 1.1 to version >= 1.2, drop all tables and re-import schema.sql (or empty essisso and authTokens and change esisso/authtoken from VARCHAR(255) to VARCHAR(4096).
-This updates introduces php7.1, php-gmb and php-mbstring as requirements.
+This updates introduces php7.1, php-gmp and php-mbstring as requirements.

 #Version history#